bongiozzo/musica_mustdie/output/band_node.md

 # Node

-Дискография
+## Дискография

-"Ask" 1996, Death Metal
+### "Ask" 1996, Death Metal

+1. Virtual God
+2. Gyves Of Lies
+3. Empty Spaces
+4. Ask
+5. Unaffected

+Recorded and Mixed at Music House Studio
+Produced by Steve Minelli and NODE
+Engineered by Paul Sannazzaro
+Cover artwork by Ricky "The pinball wizard" Andreoni.

+(P)c 1996 LUCRETIA Records

-"Technical Crime" 1998, Melodic Death Metal "Sweatshops" 2002, Melodic Death Metal
+### "Technical Crime" 1998, Melodic Death Metal

+1. As God Wills
+2. Introspection
+3. New xxx
+4. Fall in Your Eyes
+5. Ask (1997 Version)
+6. Children
+7. Beautiful Crime
+8. Tronic Prophecy
+9. Hymn 43 (Jethro Tull cover)

+### "Sweatshops" 2002, Melodic Death Metal

+1. History Seeds
+2. Jerry Mander
+3. Sacristan’ Scorn Towards Water
+4. Bloody Hills
+5. Behaviours
+6. Last Doctor
+7. No Title, No Bible
+8. Thanathophobia
+9. The Plot Thickens

-"Das Kapital" 2004, Melodic Death Metal
+### "Das Kapital" 2004, Melodic Death Metal

+1. War Goes On
+2. Twenties
+3. Outpost
+4. The East-Ghost
+5. Das Kapital
+6. Retreat '42
+7. Weaknessphere
+8. The Plot Sickens
+9. One Way Media
+10. Empire (Queensryche cover)
+11. Few Words Agai

-"As God Kills" 2006, Melodic Death Metal
+### "As God Kills" 2006, Melodic Death Metal

+1. Shotgun Blast Propaganda;
+2. As God Kills;
+3. Hellywood;
+4. Cancer;
+5. RedRum;
+6. Old Nick;
+7. Watcher Of A Failed Generation;
+8. Through Fail And Foul;
+9. Truth Is Out;
+10. The Manhattan Project

+All songs written by NODE
+Produced by Pelle Saether and NODE
+Engineered and mixed by Pelle Saether
+Recorded and mixed at UNderground Studios, Sweden

+Daniel Botti - Vocals, Guitars
+Gary D'Eramo - Guitars, Lead Guitars, Clean Vocals Klaus Mariani - Bass
+Marco Di Salvia - Drums

-"In The End Everything Is A Gag" 2010, Melodic Death Metal
+### "In The End Everything Is A Gag" 2010, Melodic Death Metal

+1. 100% Hate
+2. The White Is Burning
+3. When I Believed In God
+4. This Ocean
+5. New Order
+6. Mia Follow Me Down
+7. All My Faults
+8. The Masks Of Life
+9. In Death You Live

 ## Отношения с другими группами